 HubSpot Asset Marketplace Compliance, Design, Code Quality, and Listing

-Asset providers on the marketplace must adhere to the following standards set by HubSpot.
+Asset providers on the marketplace must adhere to the following standards set by HubSpot when submitting themes (along with the theme's templates and modules).
 These standards apply to all assets on the marketplace.

 Marketplace providers must keep their provider information up to date at all times.
 HubSpot reserves the right to remove or unapprove any asset listing where provider information (such as email or website) is inaccurate, missing, or no longer functioning.

-As of August 18, 2020, we are no longer accepting NEW submissions of Website, Landing Page, Blog Templates and Template Packs.
+As of August 18, 2020, we are no longer accepting new submissions of website, landing page, blog templates, or template packs.
 Existing marketplace listings can be updated.
 Please read our changelog announcement for more information.

 At this time, submissions to the Asset Marketplace may not contain: